-The content of the curriculum was derived from current and predicted UK hospital and laboratory practice in medical virology.
-Educational supervisors and trainees were involved in curriculum development via their representation on various College committees such as the Medical Virology CSTC and the Trainees Advisory Committee (TAC).
+The content of the curriculum was derived from current UK hospital and laboratory practice in medical microbiology.
+Educational supervisors and trainees were involved in curriculum development via their representation on various College committees such as the Medical Microbiology CSTC and the Trainees Advisory Committee (TAC).

-It is implicit in this curriculum, even if not stated, that the knowledge, skills and behaviours mentioned in the CIT curriculum, will need to be retained and enhanced when proceeding through higher specialist training in medical virology.
+It is implicit in this curriculum even when not stated, that the knowledge, skills and behaviours in the CIT curriculum will need to be retained and enhanced when proceeding through higher speciality training in microbiology.
 It is acknowledged that there are necessarily areas of overlap between different sections in the curriculum.